corda/corda/docs/source/api-testing.rst

 Running flows
 ^^^^^^^^^^^^^

-You request a ``MockNode`` to start a flow using the ``StartedNodeServices.startFlow`` method.
+A ``MockNode`` starts a flow using the ``StartedNodeServices.startFlow`` method.
 This method returns a future representing the output of running the flow.

 .. container:: codeset